 On this pathway, you will be training alongside Readers and members of the Gloucester and Hereford dioceses intern scheme adding to the rich diversity that already exists within our student body.
 With deep roots in the dioceses we serve, you will get to know the people, resources and partnerships of your diocese, as well as becoming part of the large and supportive network of the CGH community.

 On the weekends and week-long residential held at Cuddesdon, you will also encounter other part-time students on the other regional courses, pioneer ministers as they train in partnership with Church Mission Society, people training as licensed lay ministers, as well as visiting preachers and scholars.
 Connecting with these diverse networks of people will help build your appreciation of distinct vocations and will prepare you for collaborative ministry in the future.

 The administrative centre for this Pathway is based in Gloucester but there are two training locations so that you can choose whichever is closest.

 Gloucester: The term-time study evening takes place on a Thursday at St Mary de Crypt, Gloucester.
-Weekends and week-long residentials take place at either at retreat houses in Gloucester and Hereford dioceses, or at Cuddesdon.
+Weekends and week-long residentials take place at either retreat houses in Gloucester and Hereford dioceses, or at Cuddesdon.
 Students have access to the libraries of Redcliffe College, Gloucester City and Ripon College Cuddesdon.

 Hereford: The term-time study evening takes place on a Wednesday at Ludlow Mascall Centre, Lower Galdeford, Ludlow.
-Weekends and week-long residentials take place at either at retreat houses in Gloucester and Hereford dioceses, or at Cuddesdon.
+Weekends and week-long residentials take place at either retreat houses in Gloucester and Hereford dioceses, or at Cuddesdon.
 Students have access to the libraries of the Ludlow Mascall Centre, Hereford Cathedral Library and Ripon College Cuddesdon.